jqtangust/jqtangust/README.md

 🎓 I am currently a __Ph.D. student in Artificial Intelligence__ at The Hong Kong University of Science and Technology (HKUST).

-🔍 I specialize in *Low-level Computer Vision*, *Large Vision-Language Model*, and *Multi-Modelity*.
+🔍 I specialize in *Low-level Computer Vision*, *Large Vision-Language Model*, and *Multi-Modality*.
 My passion lies in advancing the field of AI through innovative research and practical applications. [[Academic Website]](https://jqtangust.github.io)

 💼 If you're interested in my projects, feel free to [[connect with me]](mailto:jtang092@connect.ust.hk).